IthacaResearch/ithacaresearch.github.io/_research/dlpopt.md

 ## Results

 The simulated performance of the methodology proposed in the original article is unfortunately poor when using investable assets.
-The outperformance reported in the original article seems to be deriving from using VIX as an investable asset, which is unfortunately not possible.
+The outperformance reported in the original article seems to be deriving from the usage of VIX as an investable asset.
 The results for each simulation are below.

 ### Portfolio A
 - Sharpe ratio: 0.69